 Getting Treatment for Inattentive ADHD

 Since inattentive ADHDis often missed, it can languish for years without treatment.
 But treatment is critical, no matter the stage of life.
 Medication can be a lifesaver for some, tackling underlying attention issues while you work on coping strategies.
-For individuals who can’t — or choose not to — take ADHD medications, there are a plethora of other treatment options available.
+For individuals who can’t — or choose not to — take ADHD medications, there are other treatment options available.

 14 of 16